Difference between state integrated schools and charter schools

 Integration agreements only include information about property and special character arrangements, because state integrated schools are otherwise generally subject to the same laws and regulations as regular state schools.

 Charter schools are operated by a sponsor, which is an organisation that has signed a contract with the Charter School Agency to operate the school.
-The Charter School Agreement sets out all requirements including performance requirements.

 Employment